The Royal Train has been the mobile residence of the Sovereign for over 150 years.

 Edward VII believed that the Royal Train “should be as much like the Royal yacht as possible,” Brian Hoey writes in his book The Royal Train.
 The train does have a resemblance to that of the Britannia.

 “The similarities with Britannia are everywhere — from the plain furniture and antiquated telephones to the absence of double beds (if the Duchess of Cornwall is on board, she has her own saloon — complete with pink bathroom),” according to Robert Hardman.
-A telling statement, The Prince of Wales has a photo of the much loved Britannia above his bed in his saloon.
+A telling statement, The Prince of Wales, has a photo of the much loved Britannia above his bed in his saloon.

-The Royal Train is operated under the Network Rail and English, Welsh and Scottish Railway.
+The Royal Train is operated by the Network Rail and English, Welsh and Scottish Railway.
 As for the driver of the train, “There has never been a ‘Royal Train Driver’ but a hand-picked pool of around 150 very senior and experienced drivers.
-In theory they take it in turn, but the same 50 or so names appear on the roster time and again.
+In theory, they take it in turn, but the same 50 or so names appear on the roster time and again.
 The Queen and other members of the Royal Family like to see familiar faces around them,” according to Hoey.

-The Royal Train is housed in Wolverton, where part time staff tends to its needs.
+The Royal Train is housed in Wolverton, where part-time staff tends to its needs.

-The question is though, is the Royal Train headed in the same direction as Britannia in 1997?
+The question is, though, is the Royal Train headed in the same direction as Britannia in 1997?
 “It will certainly be a sad day when there is no longer a claret-coloured saloon carrying the head of state across the nation which invented the train in the first place,” Hardman commented.
 That certainly would prove another sad event.
 It does look as though it might be inevitable.